People's Republic of China

 Tiananmen disrupted the U.S.-China trade relationship, and U.S. investors' interest in China dropped dramatically.
 The U.S. Government also responded to the political repression by suspending certain trade and investment programs on June 5 and 20, 1989.
 Some sanctions were legislated; others were executive actions.
 Examples include:

-In 1996, the P.R.C. conducted military exercises in waters close to Taiwan in an apparent effort at intimidation.
-The United States dispatched two aircraft carrier battle groups to the region.
+In 1996, the P.R.C. conducted military exercises in waters close to Taiwan in an apparent effort at intimidation, after Taiwan's former President, Lee Teng-huei made a private visit to the U.S. The United States dispatched two aircraft carrier battle groups to the region.
 Subsequently, tensions in the Taiwan Strait diminished, and relations between the U.S. and China have improved, with increased high-level exchanges and progress on numerous bilateral issues, including human rights, nonproliferation, and trade.
 Former Chinese president Jiang Zemin visited the United States in the fall of 1997, the first state visit to the U.S. by a Chinese president since 1985.
 In connection with that visit, the two sides reached agreement on implementation of their 1985 agreement on peaceful nuclear cooperation, as well as a number of other issues.
 Former President Clinton visited China in June 1998.
-He traveled extensively in China, and direct interaction with the Chinese people included live speeches and a radio show, allowing the President to convey first-hand to the Chinese people a sense of American ideals and values.
+He traveled extensively in China, and direct interaction with the Chinese people included live speeches, press conference and a radio show, allowing the President to convey first-hand to the Chinese people a sense of American ideals and values.

 U.S.-China Economic Relations

 U.S. direct investment in China covers a wide range of manufacturing sectors, several large hotel projects, restaurant chains, and petrochemicals.
 U.S. companies have entered agreements establishing more than 20,000 equity joint ventures, contractual joint ventures, and wholly foreign-owned enterprises in China.
 More than 100 U.S.-based multinationals have projects in China, some with multiple investments.
-Cumulative U.S. investment in China is valued at $35 billion.
+Cumulative U.S. investment in China is estimated at $54 billion, through the end of 2005, making the U.S. the second-largest foreign investor in China.

-Total two-way trade between China and the U.S. grew from $33 billion in 1992 to over $180 billion in 2003.
+Total two-way trade between China and the U.S. grew from $33 billion in 1992 to over $347 trillion in 2006.
 The United States is China's second-largest trading partner, and China is now the third-largest trading partner for the United States (after Canada and Mexico).
-U.S. exports to China have been growing more rapidly than to any other market (up 15.3% in 2002 and 28.4% in 2003).
-U.S. imports from China grew somewhat slower, at 21.7%, but the U.S. trade deficit with China exceeded $124 billion in 2003.
+U.S. exports to China have been growing more rapidly than to any other market (up 20% in 2004, 20% in 2005, and 32% in 2006).
+U.S. imports from China grew 18.5% in 2006, bringing the U.S. trade deficit with China to $233 billion.
 Some of the factors that influence the U.S. trade deficit with China include:

 The U.S. approach to its economic relations with China has two main elements:

 First, the United States seeks to fully integrate China into the global, rules-based economic and trading system.
-China's participation in the global economy will nurture the process of economic reform and increase China's stake in the stability and prosperity of East Asia.
+China's participation in the global economy will nurture the process of economic reform, encourage China to take on responsibilities commensurate with its growing influence, and increase China's stake in the stability and prosperity of East Asia.

 Chinese Diplomatic Representation in the U.S.